Is there anything more daunting that what to put in a travel bag? Just taking 'everything' never works out well. Here's why.

 It is worth noting that the rising popularity of portable electronic devices such as smart phones, digital cameras or tablet computers which almost all travellers seem to take away with them has resulted in an equal rise in the number of these items disappearing.
 Whereas the vast, vast majority of the world has in general low levels of violent crime and a low threat of terrorism or other dangerous activities, petty theft, is becoming increasingly common, and travellers should take precautions, especially with mobile phones, digital cameras, and other small electronics which are easily "misplaced.".
-Remember the latest iphone is worth more than the average monthly salary in most parts of the world and more than the average monthly salary in some.
+Remember the latest iphone is worth more than the average monthly salary in most parts of the world and more than the average annual salary in some.
 Some do feel uncomfortable with expensive smart phones or other electronics seeing as most insurance won't cover their loss.

-Whatever you decide to take away with you - camera, iPod, mobile phone - in most cases it will be expensive and you would mind losing it, which is a risk when travelling, so make sure you have good insurance that covers the total cost of your camera, if it's an expensive one.
+Whatever you decide to take away with you - camera, iPad, phone - in most cases it will be expensive and you would mind losing it, which is a risk when travelling, so make sure you have good insurance that covers the total cost of your camera, if it's an expensive one.

 See the 'Insurance' section on the 'Before you Go' page for more info.
-They are mentioned there, but as a quick plug here as well, World Nomads has been repeatedly recommended for many reasons, one being you can list separately expensive equipment which is quite rare (note up to cerca US$600 per item depending on your location).
+They are mentioned there, but as a quick plug here as well, World Nomads has been repeatedly recommended for many reasons, one being you can list separately expensive equipment which is quite rare (note up to circa US$600 per item depending on your location).

-A music player is also useful if you don't want to talk to someone on a long bus/train/plane trip.
+Also useful if you don't want to talk to someone on a long bus/train/plane trip.
 Compact noise cancelling headsets are now also available, but costly and not effective for blocking out sleep disturbing noise.

 LED Torch/flashlight: there is really no reason to take a large flashlight away with you, a small LED (key-ring sized) light (such as a Princeton Tec Pulsar, Impulse or similar) is fine - ask yourself: how much do you plan to walk around in the dark?
 Use candles during power cuts in hotels (normally provided).
 A LED (compact) head-lamp (again Princeton Tec have an excellent range) can come in useful, notably if camping or on night-buses.
 New LED technology means tiny torches are very effective.
 Plus they can be carried with ease and always kept easily accessible (there is no point having a great flashlight in your bag if you can't see to enter the padlock combination).
 There are loads of good torches available - get a compact one and keep it within easy reach.
 Remember you will always have your phone light.